+By

-By Mrs. Maggie W. Barry
+Mrs. Maggie W. Barry Extension Adviser in Rural Organization Work and Helen H. Swift

-Extension Sociologist Rural Women's Organization
+Extension Sociologist, Rural Women's Organizations

-The principal objectives of women's county home demonstration councils are to develop leadership, to forward and extend home demonstration work through county-wide cooperation with all rural home makers and serve as a medium through which the agent may receive information from community clubs and give additional help to rural home makers.
+THE PRINCIPAL objectives of county home demonstration councils are to develop leadership, to forward and extend home demonstration work among both women and girls through county-wide cooperation with all rural home makers, and to serve as a medium through which the agent may receive information from community clubs and give additional help to rural home makers.